-4.3 Test Result Documentation.
+- 4.3 Test Result Documentation.
 Prepare a report showing all of the links tested in this project.
 For the portions installed in this project, show the equipment cabinets, splices, and pigtails.
 On each line representing a link, show the maximum allowable loss and the actual loss.
 The actual loss shall be the one measured after all corrective actions have been taken.
 Submit an electronic copy of the report to the engineer, along with the calculations for the maximum allowable loss.
-Submit the report including calculations in an electronic format acceptable to the engineer.

-5.0 Documentation.
-Provide the engineer mark-ups of the plans, neat and legible, illustrating as-built versions of the splice and connection diagrams that are contained in the plans.
+Submit the report including calculations in an electronic format acceptable to the engineer. - 5.0 Documentation.
+Provide the engineer mark-ups of the plans, neat and legible, illustrating as-built versions of the splice and connection diagrams that are contained in the plans. - 6.0 Certifications.

-6.0 Certifications.
 New fiber optic cable shall be factory certified to meet the requirements in this specification.
-In addition, the manufacturer shall certify that the fiber optic cable has a life expectancy of 20 years.

-7.0 Basis of Payment.
-Measurement and payment for items covered by this specification include the acceptance testing and guarantee, in addition to all materials and equipment necessary for a fully operational system.
+In addition, the manufacturer shall certify that the fiber optic cable has a life expectancy of 20 years. - 7.0 Basis of Payment.
+Measurement and payment for items covered by this specification include all items listed below, acceptance testing and tracer wire within new, existing, or relocated conduit used for the fiber optic cable in addition to all materials, labor, and equipment necessary for a fully operational system.
 Payment will be made as follows:

-Item No. Туре Description
+Item No. Type Description

 910-99.02 Each Fiber Optic Fusion Splice

 910-99.02 Each Fiber Optic Pigtail

 910-99.02 Each Fiber Optic Jumper

 910-99.02 Each Wall-Mounted Interconnect Center

-910-99.03 Linear Foot Relocate Fiber Optic Cable, 24 Strand, Single Mode
+910-99.03 Linear Foot Fiber Optic Cable, 24 Strand, Single Mode

-HHH.
-Install Or Relocate Existing Communication Equipment
+OO.
+Install New or Relocate Existing Communication Equipment